200 Facts About Nepal and Nepali | Nepalese

 2. Rice is the most in breakfast and dinner

-Like Mo: Mo in the lunch, Nepalese people must have rice for their breakfast and dinner.
-If Nepalese people miss the rice in breakfast and don’t get rice to eat the whole day, then they think they will die of starvation.
+Like Mo: Mo in lunch, Nepalese people must have rice for their breakfast and dinner.
+If Nepalese people miss the rice for breakfast and don’t get rice to eat the whole day, then they think they will die of starvation.
 No matter what, they have to eat a plate of rice each day twice.

 3. Good marks are the only thing to make life secure.

-4. Stones are considered as gods.
+4. Stones are considered gods.

-5. Sons are more preferred than daughters
+5. Sons are preferred over daughters

 6. Showing off the jewels makes Nepalese women proud.